 United Way of North Central Washington facilitates a local board of community volunteers who decide how the funds from EFSP are distributed within Chelan and Douglas Counties each year.

-In 2018 (Phase 35), more than $34,000 was distributed from EFSP to local food banks and shelter centers in Chelan and Douglas Counties to support emergency food and shelter for people in need.
+In 2019 (Phase 36), more than $75,000 was distributed from EFSP to local food banks and emergency food and shelter centers in Chelan and Douglas Counties to support for people in need.